cbmr-data/cbmr-data.github.io/esrum/_sources/usage/transfers.rst.txt

-Depending on how you have configured `UCPH two-factor authentication`_, you may either need to approve the connection attempt or (as shown above) enter a one-time password
+Depending on how you have configured `UCPH two-factor authentication`_, you may either need to approve the connection attempt or (as shown above) enter a one-time password.

+Official documentation is provided on the `UCPH computing/HPC Systems`_ pages on KUNet.

 .. _p_tranfers_sifanderda: